 The key to long-term conservation of any species is exploring all promising research avenues.
 Through multiple ongoing studies, Ashia continuously develops relevant programs for cheetah conservation.

 While an estimated 600 to 800 free-roaming cheetah exist along the northern borders of South Africa, where the census is focused, the reality is that this has not been confirmed, despite them potentially representing 11% of the global population.
-Partnering with Cheetah Outreach Trust, an NGO working on human-predator conflict in this region, and the two universities, we have developed two PhD studies exploring the ecological patterns and processes of these cheetah.

 Very little is known about the highly threatened cheetah subspecies native throughout central and west Africa.
 Working with African Parks, Ashia has deployed a PhD student to the W-Arly-Pendjari Complex in West Africa and Zakouma National Park and Siniaka Minia Wildlife Reserve in Chad, to update our existing knowledge of West African cheetah numbers, status, and ecology.
 This data is fed directly into African Parks management and policy around protecting highly threatened cheetah subspecies.
+Read the first published article below.

 This small but established population of cheetah is understudied, but after a 3 year project in Pendjari, Zakouma and Siniaka Minia parks, financed and coordinated by Ashia Cheetah Conservation, the surmised subspecies in these regions will be confirmed.